dnoliver/bite-buddy/TESTING.md

 The objective of this activity is to verify if the user can use the application to achieve a given task.
-We want to know if the application will help maintain your kitchen inventory in a way that is more convenient than plain note taking (e.g with pencil and paper, or in another app).
+We want to know if the application will help maintain your kitchen inventory in a way that is more convenient than plain note taking (e.g., with pencil and paper, or in another app).

 ## User profile -> who is the user?

-- General computer experience: The user is a digital native, has a fair understanding of computing technology, uses a cellphone every day for common tasks, and usually has access to a computer for more dedicated tasks (e.g 1 hour every other day)
+- General computer experience: The user is a digital native, has a fair understanding of computing technology, uses a cellphone every day for common tasks, and usually has access to a computer for more dedicated tasks (e.g., 1 hour every other day)
 - Age: 25 to 45 years old
 - Education: High School, have attended some College